SlideWave/mysql-table-swapcopy/README.md

 Handles foreign key constraints, but the operation of removing/readding constraints is not atomic, unlike the data swap.

+THIS UTILITY WILL NOT COPY TRIGGERS.
+IF YOU'RE USING TRIGGERS THEY MUST ALREADY EXIST ON THE DESTINATION SCHEMA

 Designed to work under python2 or python3.

 Requires: mysqldump and mysql cli tools